 But do be aware, despite being one of the most scenic treks in the Alps, the route is strenuous, particularly the 3,295m high crossing of the Theodul Pass!

 This page provides a detailed overview for the Tour de Monte Rosa Route.
-We recommend using the quicklinks below to navigate to the sections that interest you most.
-Alternatively, bookmark this page for future reference.

 The Tour de Monte Rosa is a long, multi-day hiking trail covering a total distance of 162 kilometers and gains more than 13,000 meters of altitude over 8 to 10 stages.